Zum Inhalt springen

 var cc_attributes = { 'etcc_med_onsite': 'Interne Suche', 'etcc_cmp_onsite': 13, 'etcc_cu': 'onsite', 'etcc_st_onsite': 'Buch' };

-Here, the attribute value for the medium in the code must match the designation for Onsite Medium stored in the settings (etcc_med_onsite=) match.
+The attribute value for the medium in the code must match the name for Onsite Medium (etcc_med_onsite=) stored in the settings.
 The names of the onsite campaigns can be assigned as desired.
-The number of hits is often transferred with the attribute etcc_cmp_onsite.
+Often the attribute etcc_cmp_onsite the number of hits.

 How do I inform etracker that the internal search has not found anything?